ronit-dhingra1/buddiey/README.md

 > Buddiey was originally a science fair project created by a team known as the Buddiey Builders.
 It evolved to be a full-stack web application for isolated and lonely senior citizens to feel more confortable and more happy in general.
 The robot you talk to, Buddiey, is pre-loaded with lots of knowledge, so he knows exactly what to say, when following a very basic guideline in commands.

+> Disclaimer: Because of money constraints, the info website is currently down, and the web app gives a security warning because of an expired SSL cert.
+We are sorry for this inconvience that wasn't present before, and we hope you have a good day.

 [Informational Website](https://www.buddiey.live)